 After the compost had been laid at the base of the fruit trees, four carefully chosen seedling species were planted.
 Students listened and learned about the benefits of planting calendula, chives, clovers, and nasturtium around the apple trees.
 This rich understory of plants in the orchard will attract beneficial insects, suppress grasses that compete for water and nutrients with the fruit trees, protect from pests, fix nitrogen, provide good ground cover that allows for the conservation of water, and attract bees, among other things.

-One thing is for sure: by the time our morning tasks were complete, our students were ready Nathan and Avery at the Farm - Octfor lunch!
+One thing is for sure: by the time our morning tasks were complete, our students were ready for lunch!
 And what a delicious treat they were offered by the monks at Thrangu Monastery.
 We are very grateful to them for extending their kindness and generosity in offering us a wonderful vegetarian meal.

 The students looked on the changes that resulted from their work last year with pride, and moved immediately into taking on the spring tasks.
 Their joy, discipline and cheerful work together was a clear display of the truth that cultivating the earth, cultivates character.
 We look forward to our future visits to the farm and bringing back a bounty of fresh fruits and vegetables to share with our community!